docker/awesome-compose/wasmedge-mysql-nginx/README.md

       MYSQL_ROOT_PASSWORD: whalehello
 ```

 The compose file defines an application with three services `frontend`, `backend` and `db`.
 The `frontend` is a simple Nginx server that hosts static web pages that access the `backend` web service, in the WasmEdge container, via HTTP port 8080.
 When deploying the application, docker compose maps port 8090 of the `frontend` service container to port 80 of the host as specified in the file.
-Make sure ports 80 and 8080 on the host is not already being in use.
+Make sure that ports 80 and 8080 on the host are not already being used.

 ## Deploy with docker compose